-Four days in Rome is the perfect time to see all its main monuments and squares and also to discover its hidden places and less-visited corners.
+Four days in Rome is the perfect time to see all its main monuments and squares and also to discover its hidden places and less visited corners.

 Day 1: Admire the monuments of Ancient Rome and stroll through the Jewish Quarter

-It is best to visit the Colosseum as early in the day as possible, this is why it is the first stop on your itinerary for your first day in Rome.
-The opening hours of the monument are from 8:30 am to 7:00 pm, except on December 25th and January 1st when it is closed.
+The best way to visit the Colosseum is to go as early as possible in the day, so it is the first stop on the itinerary for your first day in Rome.
+The opening hours of the monument are from 8:30 am to 7:00 pm, except on December 25 and January 1 when it is closed.

 Roman Forum and Palatine Hill

 This place, very close to the Colosseum, is an open-air museum of ruins of Ancient Rome.
-From senate houses to public squares, markets, and palaces, this area is an archaeological and historical treasure trove.
+From senate houses to public squares, markets and palaces, this area is an archaeological and historical treasure trove.

-You can also do a combined tour of the Colosseum and the Roman Forum.
-Again, if you are passionate about the history of the Roman Empire it will be an exciting experience that will reveal all the secrets that at first glance you may not perceive, but if not it is more than enough to walk through these ruins and imagine the day to day life of Antiquity in this city.
+You can also take a combined tour of the Colosseum and the Roman Forum.
+Again, if you are passionate about the history of the Roman Empire it will be an exciting experience that will reveal all the secrets that at first glance you may not perceive, but if not it is more than enough to walk through these ruins and imagine the day to day life of antiquity in this city.

 Piazza del Campidoglio and Piazza Venezia